truenas/documentation/content/SCALE/SCALEUIReference/Storage/PoolCreateWizardScreens.md

 **Allow** permits using disks with non-unique serial numbers, such as those that can occur on virtual disks, and displays them as available disks on the **Data** wizard screen.
 **Don't Allow** does not permit using disks with non-unique serial numbers.

+{{< enterprise >}}
+### Enclosure Options
+The **Enclosure Options** screen shows in the **Pool Creation Wizard** if the iXsystems hardware includes one or more expansion shelves.

+{{< trueimage src="/images/SCALE/Storage/PoolCreationWizardEnclosureOptionsScreen.png" alt="Pool Creation Wizard Enclosure Options" id="Pool Creation Wizard Enclosure Options" >}}

+The **Enclosure Options** screen shows three radio buttons that could apply a set pool storage configuration topology when using the **Automated Disk Selection** option to assign disks to a VDEV.

+* **No Enclosure Dispersal Strategy** does not apply a dispersal strategy in how the system adds disks by size and type to the pool VDEVs created when using the **Automated Disk Selection** option.
+  Does not show additional options.
+Disks added to the pool VDEVs are assigned in sequence based on disk availability and not balanced across all enclosures.
+* **Maximum Dispersal Strategy** applies a maximum dispersal strategy in how the system adds disks by size and type to the pool VDEVs created when using the **Automated Disk Selection** option.
+  This balances disk selection across all enclosures and available disks.
+  Does not show additional options.
+Disks added to the pool VDEVs are spread across all available enclosure disks.
+* **Limit Pool To A Single Enclosure** applies a minimum dispersal strategy in how the system adds disks by size and type to the pool VDEVs created when using the **Automated Disk Selection** option.
+  Shows the **Enclosure** dropdown with a list of available expansion shelf options.
+Disks added to the pool VDEVs are spread across the enclosure disks that align with the selection in **Enclosure**.

+{{< trueimage src="/images/SCALE/Storage/PoolCreationWizardEnclosureOptionsLimitedToSingleEnclosure.png" alt="Enclosure Option Limit Pool to a Single Enclosure" id="Enclosure Option Limit Pool to a Single Enclosure" >}}

+{{< /enterprise >}}
 ### Data Screen
 The **Data** wizard screen includes the option to automatically or manually add disks to a data VDEV.
 You must add a data VDEV before you can add other types of VDEVs to the pool.